 Extensive Research Description

-While non-coding regions play an important, if underappreciated, role in genome function and disease, we also work on characterizing coding sequences, drilling deep into their protein products.
-We have a particular focus on loss-of-function mutations.
-Moreover, by analyzing protein motions we can better predict how a mutation affects function.
-This effort involves devising a system for characterizing motions in standardized fashion in terms of key statistics, such as the degree of rotation about hinges.
-It is guided by the fact that protein mobility is highly restricted by tight packing.
+While non-coding regions play an important, if underappreciated, role in genome function and disease, we also characterize coding sequences and drill deep into their protein products.
+By analyzing protein motions, we can better predict how a mutation affects function.
+This effort involves devising a system for characterizing motions in a standardized fashion in terms of key statistics, such as the degree of rotation around hinges.
+Our approach is guided by the fact that protein mobility is highly restricted by tight packing.
 We have developed a variety of tools to analyze protein structures and motions, including measuring packing efficiency using specialized geometric constructions (e.g., Voronoi polyhedra).
 Recently, we applied a combination of molecular motion simulations and network analyses to identify cancer mutation hotspots within proteins.
 See: molecular motion and structure papers.

 Interpretable Machine Learning Tools

 The rapid increase in biomedical data during the last two decades has also engendered the need for artificial intelligence tools that can find patterns embedded in large-scale datasets and study a variety of data representations.
 In machine learning – a branch of artificial intelligence that integrates algorithmic and statistical techniques – we have developed tools to perform predictive tasks that provide insights on genomic research.
 We focus on approaches that are “interpretable” in that they have a clear biological or physical basis.
 Our tools process large-scale datasets to, for instance, functionally prioritize genomic variants with respect to their biological function or potential contribution to disease or predict protein binding.
 See Gerstein Lab repository on GitHub for more details.